top of page

 Competitions

 When competing in competitions, skaters will represent our club by wearing a club dress or club top.
 To accompany this skaters will also wear boot covers on their skates to create the professional look required for the competition environment.
-(Picture to the left) This image is of our Head Coach Zoe King competing at Maidstone competition in 2015.
+(Picture to the left) This image is of our Head Coach Zoe Farrier competing at Maidstone competition in 2015.

 Club Membership